molnara13/maze-and-cns/README.md

 In order to have an environment with flexible complexity, I am going to create a different maze environment whose resolution can be modified.
 I am going to start the training on a very small resolution environment to separate the measures of the difficulties of this task.

 Possible versions of the maze:
--T-maze
+- T-maze
--E-maze without windows
+- E-maze without windows
--E-maze with windows
+- E-maze with windows
--E-maze with reward clues
+- E-maze with reward clues

 I also intend to use more complicated reward systems which is probably key in the effectiveness of biological agents at similar tasks.
 To mimic the learning process of biological agents, revisiting branches might be allowed.

 Alternate reward systems:
--instead of finding the exit or circle (later:goal), negative rewards (punishments) might be introduced for time spent in the maze
+- instead of finding the exit or circle (later:goal), negative rewards (punishments) might be introduced for time spent in the maze
--managing to have the goal in sight can be rewarded
+- managing to have the goal in sight can be rewarded

 Alternate reward systems suggested by the authors:
--intrinsic rewards
+- intrinsic rewards

 Methods tried by the authors:
 Model-free:
--DQN
+- DQN
--Rainbow
+- Rainbow
--PPO
+- PPO
--RND
+- RND
 Model-based:
--Dreamer V2
+- Dreamer V2

 Neuroscience ideas for new methods:
--Bayesian brain
+- Bayesian brain
--Active inference
+- Active inference
--Adversarial brain
+- Adversarial brain

 Neuroscience ideas for memory implementation:
--Hopfield networks
+- Hopfield networks
--Kanerva machines
+- Kanerva machines

 ## Resources:
 A Learning Gap Between Neuroscience and Reinforcement Learning' (Wauthier et al., 2021) arXiv:2104.10995